mihaibocioroaga/portfolio/README.md

-# portfolio
+# Portfolio
+## Mihai Bocioroaga
+***
 This repository stores most of my projects that are relevant to my career.
+Welcome!